CL0C4/CreditDefaultAnalysis/readme.md

 ## Results and Interpretations
 ### 0.50 Threshold
-870 False Negatives: The model approved 422 borrowers who ended up defaulting
+- 870 False Negatives: The model approved 422 borrowers who ended up defaulting
-1878 False Positives: The model flagged 4117 good borrowers
+- 1878 False Positives: The model flagged 4117 good borrowers
-Row 1: high-risk applicants
 - 56% Recall: The model caught 56% of the actual defaulters, more accurate than not but 56% leaves the lender very exposed to credit losses
 - 37% Precision: Out of everyone flagged by the model, only 37% actually defaulted, meaning the threshold for the model is highly risk-averse
 - 0.45 F1-Score: Indicates the model is struggling to find a healthy mix between keeping default numbers down and approving safe accounts